sddm/sddm/docs/THEMING.md

 You can test your themes using `sddm-greeter`.
 Note that in this mode, actions like shutdown, suspend or login will have no effect.

-    sddm-greeter --test --theme /path/to/you/theme
+    sddm-greeter --test --theme /path/to/your/theme

 If you have compiled SDDM with Qt4, you can also use it in a nested X session through Xepyhr.
 To accomplish this use:

     sddm --test-mode

-Test mode doesn't work with Qt5, because Xepyhr doesn't support GLX and QtQuick2 requires it.
+When using Qt5, test-mode requires [at least xorg-server 1.15.0](https://bugs.freedesktop.org/show_bug.cgi?id=62346#c8), as older releases don't support GLX in Xephyr which is required by QtQuick2.